JuliaLang/julia/doc/stdlib/base.rst

    Load a shared library, returning an opaque handle.

-   Optionally, one can pass a second argument via ``dlopen(libfile::String, isglobal::Bool)``, which specifies whether the libraries symbols are to be made available globally to other shared libraries, corresponding to the ``RTLD_GLOBAL`` flag on Unix systems.
+   There is also a variant :func:`dlopen_global` of this function, which has the same argument and return value but attempts (on Unix) to open the library in a way that makes the library's symbols available to other shared libraries.
+(This corresponds to the ``RTLD_GLOBAL`` flag in the POSIX :func:`dlopen` function.)

 .. function:: dlsym(handle, sym)